goodblockio/drealms-standard/README.md

 For our example, Bethesda Game Studios is making a Sci-Fi FPS style game (one where a 2D fantasy dragon would almost certainly be out of place), so during license negotiation Bethesda works to ensure GBG is okay with allowing their dragon tokens to be represented as a visibly different asset - in this case, fantasy inspired laser rifles (EX: a water dragon in Drakos Keep becomes a specialized laser rifle with a dragonscale skin, shoots blue lasers, and has increased weapon handling).
 The rigidity to which asset creators must adhere to the original token design is decided during license purchase and is outside the scope of the token contract's responsibility.

 Note that having token representation vary by game is intentional, as this decouples game assets from the original game and opens them up for creative use in other games.
-While some games are designed to be a giant sandbox, and there will no doubt be many games that use Nifty assets this way, it is also important to understand that the majority of games are very hand-crafted experiences where simply "dropping in" an asset developed for another game would break the immersion and look out of place in the game world.
+While some games are designed to be a giant sandbox, and there will no doubt be many games that use dRealms assets this way, it is also important to understand that the majority of games are very hand-crafted experiences where simply "dropping in" an asset developed for another game would break the immersion and look out of place in the game world.

 ## Roadmap

-**Nifty v1.0.0:**
+**dRealms v1.0.0:**

 1. Revise license flow and action signatures
 2. Implement DEX features
 3. Purchasable license model - additional license models

-**Nifty v1.1.0**
+**dRealms v1.1.0**

 1. ATI refinement
 2. Unity Plugin